 Submissions are expected to build on existing knowledge in the topic area.
 Authors should provide comprehensive information in a succinct manner.
 This should include concise, informative paragraphs, free of jargon and overly complicated terminology, clear and meaningful sentences, and when necessary use bullets or list the items.

-All submissions must include at least one reference, but no more than five.
+All submissions must include at least one reference, but no more than twelve.
 Any reference to earlier research should be accompanied by an in-text citation, with complete reference information in the reference list.
 In keeping with